improving-minnesota/angular-training/labs/lab-08-directives.md

 - It's finally time to see our directive at work!
 - Open **client/assets/templates/app/timesheets/detail.html**

-- Let's first had a header so that our users know what they are seeing.
+- Let's first add a header so that our users know what they are seeing.
 - Look for the `TODO` near line #39 and add:

 ```xml